armanabkar/PizzaShop/README.md

 </div>
 <br>

+## Your One-Stop Pizza App

+**Craving the perfect pizza?** PizzaShop delivers a seamless food ordering experience right to your iPhone.
+Packed with innovative features, our app puts you in control of your pizza journey:

+- **Browse & Order:** Explore our extensive menu, featuring mouth-watering pizza creations and refreshing beverages.
+Order with just a few taps for delivery or pickup.
+- **Reserve Your Table:** Secure your spot at your favorite PizzaShop location with our integrated table reservation system.
+No more waiting lines!
+- **AR Pizza Visualization:** Experience the future of pizza!
+Our groundbreaking ARKit feature lets you visualize your chosen pizza in augmented reality before you order.

+#### Powered by Cutting-Edge Technology:

-PizzaShop is a food ordering iOS app that allows users to browse the menu, order pizza and beverages, book a table, and view the pizzas in augmented reality.
-It is built with the latest iOS technologies, including SwiftUI, MapKit, ARKit, CoreData, and MVVM architecture.
-It also has a Node.js server with automated testing and deployment.
+PizzaShop is built on a robust foundation of the latest iOS technologies, including SwiftUI for a user-friendly interface, MapKit for seamless location integration, ARKit for the incredible AR pizza experience, CoreData for efficient data management, and MVVM architecture for a clean and maintainable codebase.
+Additionally, our Node.js server with automated testing and deployment ensures reliability and constant improvement.

 - [Website](https://pizzashop-server.cyclic.app )
 - [Node.js Server Repository](https://github.com/armanabkar/pizza_shop_server)